pschool-in/curriculum/content/social/lifeskills-5.md

 ```
 Correct:
-Ram used to sing a song, whenever he feels happy.
+Ram used to sing a song, whenever he felt happy.
 Rahim’s parents were so happy, because she won the swimming race.
-Robert was so happy yesterday, because he cent percent in all subjects.
+Robert was so happy yesterday, because he scored cent percent in all subjects.

 Wrong:
 Alex is a chess champion, but chess is a boring game for him.